WuTheFWasThat/vimflowy/README.md

 ## TODO ##

-fix paste under collapsed
-test ctrl+l under collapsed

 make hotkeys customizable

 scale better:
  - make lines load on demand instead of all at once
  - limit search results

+do something better if 2 tabs are open

 break up tests into multiple files...

-do something better if 2 tabs are open

 style stuff better

+there should be a way to yank just 1 line without children?

 yc -> clone?